runtimeverification/michelson-semantics/README.md

     git submodule update --init --recursive

 This will check out a copy of k in the `ext/k` subdirectory.
 As a first time setup step, cd into this directory and execute `mvn package` to build k.
+Then, `source common.sh` in the main directory to add the copy of k to the PATH variable.

 Afterwards, simply executing